 Computer learning games Esnuka with simulation of evolution.
-Free Billiards Esnuka has a simulation of evolution of the billiards balls using the GTCEL genetic algorithms and Mendel's laws.
+Free Billiards Esnuka has a simulation of evolution of the billiards balls using the Conditional Evolution genetic algorithms and Mendel's laws.

 There is a specific option designed to show a fast evolution without needing to play billiards, making easier to understand the rules behind the computer learning games of simulation of evolution.

 Apart from playing billiards on the computer following the aforementioned rules, Esnuka also has a strictly speaking option for simulating the evolution.
-The figure shows the fractal shape that the balls take and its colors when creating new generations, in accordance with the rules that, to a large extent, represent the provisions of the General Theory of the Conditional Evolution of Life.
+The figure shows the fractal shape that the balls take and its colors when creating new generations, in accordance with the rules that, to a large extent, represent the provisions of the Conditional Evolution.

 To some extent, it is believed that simulation of evolution with genetic algorithms have proven the theory of Darwin but, obviously, it is not like that.
 In fact, it could be just the opposite because the genetic algorithms are math's functions to search new situations with different approaching methods.